Crown Colony of Sarawak: Economy

-The economy of Sarawak was heavily dependent upon the agricultural sector and was heavily influenced by the government expenditure on the economy, and imports and exports of goods.
-Consumption and investments made up only a small part of the economy as majority of the population were working in the agricultural sector.
-The private and commercial economy in Sarawak was dominated by the Chinese although majority of the Chinese were into farming.
+The economy of Sarawak was heavily dependent on the agricultural sector and was heavily influenced by government expenditure on the economy, and imports and exports of goods.
+Consumption and investments made up only a small part of the economy as the majority of the population were working in the agricultural sector.
+The private and commercial economy in Sarawak was dominated by the Chinese although the majority of the Chinese worked in farming.
 The annual Sarawak budget can be divided into two parts: recurrent budget and capital budget.
 Recurrent budget was the annual commitment by the government for spending in public services.
 Its revenue is derived from regular, reliable source of income.
-Capital budget was used to long-term development in Sarawak.
-Its revenue was derived from unpredictable source of income such as grants from the British colonial development and welfare fund, loans, and surpluses from export duties.
-From 1947 to 1962, the total government revenue was increasing from 12 million to 78 million dollar yearly, with total expenditure increasing steadily from 10 million to 82 million dollars per year.
+Capital budget was used for long-term development in Sarawak.
+Its revenue was derived from unpredictable sources of income such as grants from the British colonial development and welfare fund, loans, and surpluses from export duties.
+From 1947 to 1962, the total government revenue was increasing from 12 million to 78 million dollars yearly, with total expenditure increasing steadily from 10 million to 82 million dollars per year.
 There were only three years where the government budget showed deficits (1949, 1958, 1962).
-There was no known gross domestic product (GDP) figures during this period due to lack of data.
-Although several new tax and business legislations were introduced during the colonial period, however, there were few practising lawyers available.
+There are no known gross domestic product (GDP) figures during this period due to a lack of data.
+Although several new tax and business legislations were introduced during the colonial period, there were few practising lawyers available.
 This was partly due to Brooke regime of not allowing lawyers to practice in Sarawak.
 Therefore, cases seldom reach the court level.
-Agriculture in Sarawak was poorly developed during the period due to the lack of education among farmers that used wasteful slash-and-burn technique in farming, lack of communications, and failure of diversification crops other than rubber.
+Agriculture in Sarawak was poorly developed during the period due to the lack of education among farmers that used the wasteful slash-and-burn technique in farming, lack of communications, and failure to diversify away from rubber.